NormalVR/Normcore-Documentation/src/platforms/webgl.md

 layout: docs
 title: WebGL
 ---
-*Note: This feature is currently in beta and is not available in the public version of the SDK.*
+*Note: This feature is currently in enterprise-only beta and is not available in the public version of Normcore.*

 # WebGL
 Normcore WebGL support is designed to allow any Normcore project to be compiled for WebGL with no modifications to the source project.
 WebGL applications are treated as a first-class citizen and given the same network performance as native Normcore applications.